fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 > Include `"FusionCharts.java"` in your project.

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project